 From typical trattorias to high-class restaurants, there are plenty of venues serving decent Spaghetti alla Carbonara in Rome, but some of the best are Vascello (Monteverde), Salumeria Roscioli (Campo dei Fiori), and Da Danilo (Esquilino).

-The authentic recipe calls for fresh eggs, guanciale (pork jowl), Pecorino Romano cheese, and black pepper.
-Never ever use cream in Carbonara!
+Undisputedly one of the best Italian foods, its authentic recipe calls for fresh eggs, guanciale (pork jowl), Pecorino Romano cheese, and black pepper.
+Oh, and one more thing, never ever add cream to your Carbonara!

 In a city brimming with touristy restaurants like Venice, the cicchetti bars are a breath of fresh air, offering you the opportunity to mingle with the natives and get an authentic taste of the local cuisine.

-Bacari can be found in abundance in the backstreets of Venice, especially in the neighborhood around the Rialto Market, but make sure you go early, as they usually close at 8 p.m. or 9 p.m.
+Bacari can be found in abundance in the backstreets of Venice, especially in the neighborhood around the Rialto Market, just make sure you get there early, as they usually close at 8 p.m. or 9 p.m.

 Sicilian cuisine is a wonderful mash-up of Greek, Arab, and Spanish influences, but if you only have one meal here, let it be caponata, the island’s beloved eggplant dish.